OpenNebula/docs/source/deployment/vmware_infrastructure_setup/nsx_setup.rst

 Adding NSX Manager into OpenNebula
 -----------------------------------

 This is a semi-automatic process.
-When a vCenter is connected to a NSX Manager, OpenNebula in the next monitoring execution will detect it and a new tab called “NSX” will show in the UI allowing the configuration of the credentials (User and Password) needed to connect to NSX Manager.
+When vCenter is connected to a NSX Manager, OpenNebula in the next monitoring execution will detect it and a new tab called “NSX” will show in the UI allowing the configuration of the credentials (User and Password) needed to connect to NSX Manager.
 The same process is applied when importing a new vcenter cluster that is prepared to work with NSX-V or NSX-T.

 This section details how to configure OpenNebula to start working with NSX, doing the complete process ranging from importing a vCenter Cluster to checking that OpenNebula gets NSX information correctly